odulsuzkisafilm/Uppsala-LLPP/README.md

 This repository contains the solutions for the assignments of the Low-Level Parallel Programming course at Uppsala University, Spring 2024.
 The course focused on parallel programming techniques using C++ Threads, OpenMP, SIMD, and CUDA.
 The project involved a series of assignments that built upon each other to create a simulation of pedestrian movement using different parallelization strategies.

+In addition, the review presentation I have prepared and presented for the paper "A Pragmatic Implementation of Non-Blo cking Linked-Lists" written by Timothy L. Harris can be found in this repository as well.

 ## Project Overview

 ### Assignment 1: Serial and Parallel Implementations using OpenMP and C++ Threads